docker-library/docs/nginx/README.md

 	docker cp some-nginx:/etc/nginx/nginx.conf /some/nginx.conf

-As above, this can also be accomplished more cleanly using a simple `Dockerfile`:

-	FROM nginx
-	COPY nginx.conf /etc/nginx/nginx.conf

 Then, build with `docker build -t some-custom-nginx .` and run:

 	docker run --name some-nginx -d some-custom-nginx